top of page

 Education:

-- Royal College of Art London 1998-2001 - MPhil RCA advanced research degree - included Research Methodologies course, dissertation and Final Show - supervising tutor was Professor James Park of the Royal College of Art.
+- Royal College of Art London 1998-2001 - MPhil RCA - advanced research degree - included Research Methodologies course, dissertation and Final Show - supervising tutor was Professor James Park of the Royal College of Art - internal Viva Voce examiners included Professor Chris Orr and Professor Clare Johnston.

-- Royal College of Art London 1997-98 - PEP Postl Experience Programme.
+- Royal College of Art London 1997-98 - PEP Post Experience Programme - for mid-career artists.

 - London University Institute of Education 1987-88 - PGCE Art & Design - included teaching practice at the Slade School of Fine Art, following application and interview, supervised by Slade tutor Ron Bowen.